 Ultimately, this is something they need to do for themselves.
 But plan on helping them with this task for a few weeks before creating the new routine.

 Our bodies are tuned to wake up with natural sunlight.
 Even a single window can help kids wake up in the morning.

-20 – Consider letting them have a few minutes of tech
+20. Consider letting them have a few minutes of tech

 To school and in life.
 In the long run, it's best for your kid to experience the natural consequences of sleeping in.
 That might mean being late for school, camp, or playdates.
 It might mean missing out on breakfast.
 It's better for many kids to learn this lesson sooner than later, to keep you from becoming your kid's lifelong sleep coach and master.

 Use these tips and a renewed understanding of your kid's biological clock to create new family routines.
 Routine is one of the most important elements to getting a kid going in the morning.

 As parents, it's easy to get locked in a routine without pausing to reconsider and reinvent it.
 But reinventing morning routines solves many problems.
 New routines take time, practice, monitoring, and patience.